InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 * **svy_id_var:** survey id var (e.g., survey cluster no)
 * **svy_strata_var:** survey stratification variable

-## Quickstart

-1. Navigate to the [GitHub repository](https://github.com/InstituteforDiseaseModeling/pathways-segmentation-public) and Git Clone the repository using GitHub Desktop or any other Git method
-2. Open the pathways-segmentation.rproj in the analyses/a-new-analysis-template folder and run renv::restore() in the console to install project libraries
-2. Edit the parameters in the config.yml file
-3. Run the 1_setup.R script to set up the environment (which will run 1_libraries.R if needed)

 ## Pathways Segmentation workflow phases

 There are 8 iterative phases in a Pathways Segmentation workflow: